fat-potato-uk/k8-demo-1/README.md

 To monitor the cluster we can use a dashboard, the [Kubernetes Dashboard](https://github.com/kubernetes/dashboard) is a simple web-based UI for kubernetes.

 The dashboard makes it easy and simple to monitor and troubleshoot applications running in the cluster.

+Note: If you use this method instead of ```minikube dashboard```, you will have to authenticate for full access.

 Included in this tutorial is a script to get you up and running with the dashboard